kmarkus/microblx/std_blocks/rml_trajgen/README.md

 `Linux/Makefile.global` and append `-fPIC` to the lines `DEBUG_CC` and `RELEASE_CC`.

-To compile the block, create a softlink "reflexxes" to the source directory containing the compiled library and run `make`.
+To compile the block, create a softlink `reflexxes` to the source directory containing the compiled library and run `make`.